BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 26
 - You need to add a better character description of Lucia, she's an important character.
 - Ensure that you are putting Spanish in italics.
+### Chapter 27
+- This is the one of the few chances you get to describe the village, add a more detailed description.